fuqi-jia/AAAI25/README.md

-# AAAI25-CDCL-OCAC
+# Supplementary: A Complete Algorithm for Optimization Modulo Nonlinear Real Arithmetic
-Code, dataset, and appendix for the AAAI25 paper
+Code, dataset, and appendix for the AAAI25 paper: A Complete Algorithm for Optimization Modulo Nonlinear Real Arithmetic.

 ## Instructions of Reproducibility